 While living under an assumed name, Duch became a Christian in 1995.
 He was tracked down and identified by journalist Nic Dunlop in 1999.
 "I told Nic Dunlop, 'Christ brought you to meet me,'" Duch said at his trial.
 "I said, 'Before I used to serve human beings, but now I serve God.'"

 After being exposed by Nic Dunlop, Duch turned himself in to police and was held in custody for 11 years before coming to trial.

 In July 2010 Duch was sentenced to 35 years in prison for war crimes and crimes against humanity.
 The sentence was reduced by 11 years in compensation for the time Duch spent in pre-trial detention and five years in recognition of his co-operation with the court, so he will spend 19 years in prison.

 The first stage of the trial of three Khmer Rouge leaders, Nuon Chea (‘Brother No. 2′), Khieu Samphan (head of state) and Ieng Sary (foreign minister) began in November 2011.
 Ieng Sary’s wife Ieng Thirith (social affairs minister) was to have been tried at the same time but was deemed unfit to stand trial as she was suffering from Alzheimer’s disease.
 Ieng Sary died in March 2013.
 On 7 August 2014, Nuon Chea and Khieu Samphan were found guilty of crimes against humanity and sentenced to life imprisonment.
-The second stage of their trial on 16 November 2018, they were found guilty of genocide and further crimes against humanity and were again sentenced to life imprisonment.
+At the conclusion of the second stage of their trial on 16 November 2018, they were found guilty of genocide and further crimes against humanity and were again sentenced to life imprisonment.